 0.25 miles later we reached the top of Havasu Falls.
 We decided to just pass by since it was getting dark, but we promised to return the following day.
 Another 1/8 of a mile later, we finally arrived to the campground right after the sunset and had quite a bit of trouble finding a camp spot.

 There are no designated sites, and some people ended up pitching a tent wherever there was a flat area of dirt.
 We ended up walking through the entire campground all the way to Mooney Falls and pitched our tent at the top less than three feet from three other tents.
-The bathrooms throughout the campground were very nice - they were raised log cabins.
-Since the campground was so packed that night, there was always a line for the bathroom, even though there were three stalls per structure.
+Feel free to carefully cross the stream, as there are more campsites on the islands in the middle of the creek and on the other side.

 However, when we woke up we were astonished at our view.
 Since we arrived in the dark, we had no idea how tall Mooney falls was and how close we camped to the edge!
 It was beautiful as the sun hit the 200 foot waterfall and created rainbows that bounced off the red canyon walls.